AndreProenza/Medical-Test-Records/README.md

 - 1 for local or remote users which will access the frontend servers.
 To change the location of users on the network, just change the properties of the VM in the hypervisor (VirtualBox, for example).
 This way we avoid creating multiple VM's for each local and remote user.

 For the configuration of the each vm, the hostname, host, credentials, network were configured.
 For each machine in the laboratory and hospital networks, a static ip was set.
-The patient is connected via DHCP to the NAT Network.
+The patient (Remote user) is connected via DHCP to the NAT Network.
 For the router, there were added the hospital network, laboratory network and NAT adapters, so that the communication could flow between the three interfaces.

 ---

-### Secure channels configured
+## Secure channels configured

 #### Who will be communicating?